WordCmp.com

 forest (verb) set (verb)

-establish a forest on previously unforested land put into a certain place or abstract location
+establish a forest on previously unforested land arrange attractively

 fix conclusively or authoritatively